GiulioRossetti/cdlib/docs/installing.rst

 You can install from source by downloading a source archive file (tar.gz or zip) or by checking out the source files from the GitHub source code repository.

-``NClib`` is a pure Python package; you don’t need a compiler to build or install it.
+``CDlib`` is a pure Python package; you don’t need a compiler to build or install it.

 -------------------
 Source archive file